 Form 4 and Insider Trading Regulations

 Form 4 plays a pivotal role in regulating insider trading activity.
-By mandating the disclosure of insider transactions, it helps identify potential instances of illegal trading activity.
-The SEC closely monitors Form 4 filings to detect any suspicious patterns or violations of insider trading laws.
+By mandating disclosure of insider transactions, it helps identify potential instances of illegal trading activity.
+The SEC closely monitors Form 4 filings to detect suspicious patterns or violations of insider trading laws.

 How Form 4 Reveals Insider Trading Activity